-In a small park just off the promenade of the seaside town of Portobello stands a plinth inscribed with the words:
+In a small park just off the promenade of Edinburgh’s seaside suburb of Portobello stands a plinth inscribed with the words:

 “This fountain has been erected in remembrance of Dr Hugh Dewar, Portobello, by his grateful patients and numerous friends, who deplore the loss in the prime of manhood of a kind friend and skillful and beloved physician.
 His quiet charity was known to the needy.
 1866-1914”

 However, recent research has uncovered a more sinister backstory than this epitaph would lead many to believe.
 During the winter of 1914, a young woman named Jane Anderson went to Dewar to have her baby delivered.
 However, the procedure was botched and the 25-year-old died after an agonizing ordeal.